 On September 29, 2021, the Mexican National Banking and Securities Commission revoked Accendo's operating license to organize and operate as a multiple banking institution and started a liquidation process to protect the savings of the bank's clients.
 The Company has a US\$5.8 million balance to be drawn down from the MTLF, however due to recent events the Company anticipates that its ability to draw any future funds is impaired.

-As at December 31, 2022, the Company has a balance owing of \$9,395 under the Accendo MTLF which includes interest accrued during the year of \$643, of which \$277 was accrued during Q4-2022.
+As at March 31, 2023, the Company has a balance owing of \$9,707 under the Accendo MTLF which includes interest accrued during Q1-2023 of \$318.